 ./bwdata/env/global.override.env and restart.

-If you are serving Bitwarden to the outside world you will need to configure a domain name with DNS records that point to your host machine (ex. bitwarden.company.com).
+If you are serving Bitwarden to the outside world you will need to configure a domain name with DNS records that point to your host machine (ex. bitwarden.example.com).
 You should configure this domain before beginning your Bitwarden installation.

-Bitwarden will be deployed and ran on your machine using an array of Docker containers.
+Bitwarden will be deployed and run on your machine using an array of Docker containers.
 Bitwarden will work equally well with Docker Community (free) and Enterprise editions.
 You should evaluate which edition is best for your installation.
 Additionally, deployment of these containers is orchestrated through the use of Docker Compose.
 Docker and Docker Compose must first be installed on your machine before beginning a Bitwarden installation.

 See the following official Docker documentation for more information: